 “Why do you say, ‘We have cancer’?”

-During a lull, I asked, “Do you have to go out for track to get an ‘A’ in this class?”
-The health teacher, Dave Turnbull, is also the track coach with a reputation for state trophies.
+One of my questions for the students was this: “Do you have to go out for track to get an ‘A’ in this class?”
+(The health teacher, Dave Turnbull, is also the track coach with a reputation for state trophies.)

 “Not really,” the students answered.